akhilrao/akhilrao.github.io/_posts/2015-11-01-nash-bargaining-example.md

 So the buyer takes all the surplus, and chooses to invest the amount that solves the above optimization problem.
 Not much intuition to see yet.

-#### Nash Bargaining: Buyer and Seller split surplus equally
+#### Nash Bargaining: Buyer and Seller split surplus

-Now suppose the buyer and seller split the surplus equally, and use Nash Bargaining to determine how much to invest.
+Now suppose the buyer and seller split the surplus, and use Nash Bargaining to determine how much to invest.
 The buyer's share of the surplus is \\(x_b\\) and the seller's is \\(x_s\\).
 We do this as a two-stage problem: first the buyer and seller negotiate a split of the surplus, and then the buyer chooses a level of investment.
-Their bargaining outcome solves
+Their symmetric bargaining outcome solves

 $$ \begin{align}
 \max_{S_s, S_b } & ~ (S_b - 0)( S_s - 0) \cr